SOURAVPRASAD49/CSV-To-MongoDB/README.md

 4.To Work on the project, fire up the postman and check all the APIs.

+5.You can upload your own csv file, else upload demo.csv file.

+6.All the uploaded csv files will be inside the Uploads folder.

-5.run ctrl + c to stop the server.
+7.run ctrl + c to stop the server.